Leaked tapes underline EU-U.S. split over Ukraine sanctions

 Yet while they agree Yanukovich must end his crackdown on protesters and start talking to the opposition, Washington and Brussels are at odds over how to put pressure on Kiev.

-The United States favours sanctions against senior Ukrainian officials and oligarchs, while the EU is wary, having seen such a policy fail to deliver results in neighbouring Belarus.
+The United States favors sanctions against senior Ukrainian officials and oligarchs, while the EU is wary, having seen such a policy fail to deliver results in neighboring Belarus.

 For its part, Washington is already preparing financial measures that could quickly be imposed if the violence escalates, congressional aides say.